simplilearn-devops/devops-lesson-1/lab-1.1/README.md

 ### Step 2

-_Click on first icon to the right of the search area in the blue bar.
+_Click on first icon to the right of the search area in the blue bar_.
 If you hover over this icon you will see the hint Activate Google Cloud Shell. _Click this icon_ and notice a terminal is opened at the bottom of the browser window.